Lavra: Coptic tradition

 Some modern Coptic authors, and they alone, already apply the specific Greek term lavra to even earlier monastic settlements from the Wadi El Natrun and even attribute the writing down of the formal rules of a lavra to the Egyptian sanctified monk Macarius of Egypt in AD 330.
 Unless proven otherwise by future scholarship, this opinion seems to be theirs alone.

 Their claim is that the lavrite style of living has its origins in the early fourth century, by equating the creation of the first lavras with the founding of a settlement of cells in the Nitrean desert at a site known as Nitria, named for the nearby town of the same name (near Alexandria in Egypt).
 It was a community of 600 hermits who lived scattered over the area, reliant on the town of Nitria for bread, but with their own priest and church.

-Russian lavras
+Kievan Rus'

+The first lavra in the Kievan Rus' was the Kyiv Pechersk Lavra founded in the 11th century in Kyiv (now in Ukraine).
+Its founding is mentioned in the 12th century Primary Chronicle.